MaCisHacked/MaCisHacked/README.md

--👋 Hi, I'm Marz, a cybersecurity enthusiast currently studying Computer Science with a focus on Cybersecurity.
+-👋 Hi, I'm Marz, a cybersecurity enthusiast currently studying Computer Science majoring in Cybersecurity.
 Feel free to explore, contribute, or connect with me if you share similar interests!

 -About Me